Money For The Rest of Us

 What Leveraged ETFs Own

 Leveraged ETFs that seek to deliver two to three times the performance of a target index may own some of the holdings of that index.
-For example, a leveraged ETF that seek to replicate two times the performance of the S&P 500 Index may own some or all of the S&P 500 stocks.
+For example, a leveraged ETF that seeks to replicate two times the performance of the S&P 500 Index may own some or all of the S&P 500 stocks.

 Most leveraged ETFs will also own derivatives, which are financial instruments whose return is tied to an underlying asset.
 Examples of derivatives that leveraged ETFs own are futures contacts and swap agreements.